 People mulch for many reasons; to suppress weeds, prevent erosion, and because they feel it provides a clean aesthetic.
 If you must mulch, consider using compost or shredded leaves instead of chipped wood products.
 These alternatives will have the same weed suppression, water retention, and other properties – yet be light enough to allow ground nesting bees to pass through.
 Additionally they release nutrients and provide organic matter that actually improves your soil quality!
 Also consider mulching just the parts you see.
 It’s often sufficient to mulch just the first two feet or so into a bed, leaving areas in the back uncovered to allow access for pollinators.

 ..and other plants with pithy or hollow stems such as Joe Pye weed (Eutrochium spp.), elderberry (Sambucus spp.), hydrangea, and others.
 Cavity nesting bees will make nests in the dried stems and twigs from previous years’ growth, so don’t aggressively cut back or clean up these plants and consider leaving dead branches alone.
-Other invasive plants such as bamboo, Japanese knotweed, and teasel should not be planted, but bundles of stems from these plants can serve as valuable nesting material (more on that below).
+Other invasive plants such as bamboo, Japanese knotweed, and teasel should not be planted, but bundles of bamboo stems can serve as valuable nesting material (more on that below).

 Don’t forget the grasses, too!
 While we often skip grasses for showy flowers, native bunch grasses, such as switchgrass (Panicum spp.), indian grass (Sorghastrum nutans), prairie dropseed (Sporobolus heterolepsis), little bluestem (Schizachyrium scoparium), big bluestem (Andropogon geradii), and grama grass (Bouteloua spp.) provide nesting sites and protection for bumble bee queens to overwinter.
 Many of these grasses do double duty, serving as butterfly host plants as well.